stephenOdero/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8-24_hours: A function that prints every minute of the day of Jack Bauer from 00:00 to 23:59
 9-times_table: A function that prints the 9 times table, starting with 0
 10-add: A function that adds two integers and returns the result
+11-print_to_98: A function that prints all natural numbers from n to 98 followed by a newline